Pinterest Hidden Image

 Pin

-Step 7: Cinnamon sugar.
-Mix together the brown sugar and cinnamon and sprinkle over the butter in an even layer.
+Step 7: Mix the brown sugar and cinnamon and sprinkle over the butter in an even layer.

 Pin

-Step 8: Roll up the dough.
-Carefully and tightly roll the dough into a log.
+Step 8: Carefully and tightly roll the dough into a log.
 Mark the log into 9 portions.

 Pin

-Step 9: Cut the rolls.
-Use unflavoured tooth floss to slowly cut them into sections, or a very sharp knife - tooth floss works best!
+Step 9: Use unflavoured toothfloss to slowly cut them into equal pieces.
+You can also use a serrated knife or pizza cutter - but toothfloss works best!

 Pin

-Step 10: Transfer the rolls to the baking dish.
-Place the rolls in a baking dish (I use a 10.5"x7.5" dish) lined with parchment paper + cover the plastic wrap or foil.
+Step 10: Transfer the rolls to the baking dish (I use a 10.5"x7.5" dish) lined with parchment paper + cover the plastic wrap or foil.

 Pin

-Step 11: 2nd proof.
-Let them proof in a warm place for 1-2 hours until they rise and double in size (or overnight in the fridge).
+Step 11: For the second rise, let them proof in a warm place for 1-2 hours until they rise and double in size (or overnight in the fridge).

 Pin